Additivity of higher rho invariants and nonrigidity of topological manifolds: Structure groups of topological manifolds

 \section{Structure groups of topological manifolds}

-In this section we give a definition of the structure group of topological manifolds, based on ideas of Wall and of controlled topology.
-It is very similar in spirit to the definition given by Ranicki in \cite{MR1211640}, but has some advantages for our analytic purposes.
-One essential advantage of our definition is that every element of the structure group can be represented by a smooth manifold with boundary, which is crucial for the construction of our higher rho invariant.
-Another essential advantage is that the group structure of the structure group becomes obvious.
-Indeed, the group structure can be described as disjoint union.
+In this section we introduce a definition of structure groups for topological manifolds, based on ideas of Wall and ideas from controlled topology.
+We shall prove that our new definition is naturally isomorphic to the classical structure group.
+This new definition is similar in spirit to the algebraic definition given by Ranicki in \cite{MR1211640}, but has some advantages for our analytic purposes.
+One feature of our definition is that elements of the structure group can be represented by smooth manifolds with boundary, which is crucial for construction of our higher rho invariant.
+Another feature is that the group structure of the structure group becomes transparent.
+Indeed, the group structure is given by disjoint union.